How to Screen Candidates: Tips from Ag Recruiters

 Partner with an Agriculture Recruitment Firm

-At AgHires, we know that hiring for your farm or ag business requires time, effort, and resources that aren't always available.
-That’s why our team of agriculture recruiting experts are here to do the heavy lifting, freeing your valuable time from screening and vetting candidates.
+At AgHires, we know that hiring for your farm or ag business requires time, effort, and resources that aren’t always available.
+Many recruiters conduct activities such as resume screenings, phone interviews, and reference and background checks to ensure candidate suitability and authenticity.
+Our team of agriculture recruiting experts are here to do the heavy lifting, freeing your valuable time from screening and vetting candidates.

-Partnering with AgHires will give you the best leverage when it comes to screening and hiring candidates for your farm or agribusiness.
-With our in-depth screening process and eye for identifying top talent in agriculture, we ensure we’re placing only the highest quality candidates in front of you.
+Partnering with AgHires will help you identify potential candidates and save time in the hiring process.
+With our in-depth screening process and eye for identifying top talent in agriculture, we ensure we’re placing only the highest quality candidates in front of you and help move the best candidates forward in the process.
+Effective candidate screening combines automated technology with structured human evaluation to identify top talent efficiently.

 Let AgHires find the needle in the haystack so you can focus your efforts where they’re needed most.
 Learn more about our professional recruiting services

-Discover more hiring advice and free resources from our team of agriculture recruiters by visiting AgHires.com.
+Discover more hiring advice and free resources from our team of expert agriculture recruiters by visiting AgHires.com.

 In this article, our team of ag recruiters outline 5 steps to thoroughly screen candidates and ensure they are the right hire for your agriculture operation.